MAkcanca/ffmpeg-aws-lambda-layer/README.md

 ## Deploying to AWS as a layer

-This package includes FFmpeg 4.1.3, packaged by John Van Sickle.
+This package includes latest release version of FFmpeg, packaged by John Van Sickle.
 Please consider supporting him for maintaining statically built FFmpeg packages.
 For more information, check out <https://johnvansickle.com/ffmpeg/>

 The output will be in the `result` dir.